supertuxkart/stk-website/wiki/Texture_Guidelines.md

 Textures in SuperTuxKart are hand-drawn or painted, not just photos (usually—though you may use photos for reference).
 Of course, this does not mean you need physical paints—you can use a digital painting application like Krita.
 Other applications are also listed at the [Installing Tools](Installing_Tools) page.

 Textures are also not completely fake, cartoon-y looking.
 Feel free to add plenty of detail, as long as you use only hand painting (except under the circumstances noted below).
-For more information on texture painting, see [the latest blender documentation](https://docs.blender.org/manual/en/latest/sculpt_paint/texture_paint/index.html).
+For more information on texture painting, see [the latest Blender documentation](https://docs.blender.org/manual/en/latest/sculpt_paint/texture_paint/index.html).

 ### When to use Photos